 Seeking advice before contacting parents

-Before contacting parent/carer, you must contact Victoria Police or DHHS Child Protection (depending on who the report has been made to).
-They will advise your service about whether it is appropriate to contact parents/carers at this stage.
+Before contacting parent/carer, you must contact Victoria Police or the Department of Families, Fairness and Housing (DFFH) Child Protection (depending on who the report has been made to).
+They will advise your service about whether it's appropriate to contact parents/carers at this stage.

 You will be advised not to contact the parents in circumstances where: